riadath/obsidian_notes/more stuff.md

 - Explain the good things about the response in brief
 - explain the mistakes (if any) in brief
 - give overall summary in one sentence

+### Content Rating: 5
+The response mostly aligns with the request to identify uncommon abilities that can be represented with verbs, but it includes a few inaccuracies and words that don't entirely meet the requirement.
+Firstly, the term "Eidetize" is not a real word, which introduces a significant error in the list.

+Additionally, the definition of "Chromatize" provided in the response does not match its most common understanding, which is related to treating metal surfaces with chromate; the context given in the response seems speculative and isn't readily found in standard references.

+Moreover, "Tesser," as described in the response, refers to a concept from science fiction and does not align with its actual meaning, which is rooted in a Dutch and North German occupational name for a joiner.

+### Style Rating: 7
+The response is well-formatted, clear, and readable, demonstrating a good use of language and structure.
+There are no grammatical errors, which contributes positively to the overall readability and presentation of the information.

+### Overall: 7
+The response provides a creative list of uncommon abilities represented as verbs, showcasing a wide range of skills and talents, some of which are fantastical or highly specialized.
+The good aspects of the response include its imaginative approach and the clear, well-structured presentation of each ability.
+However, the inclusion of terms like "Eidetize," "Chromatize" in a context not commonly accepted, and the misrepresentation of "Tesser" detract from the overall accuracy.